ResistancePlatform/resistance-core/README.md

 ### Build Troubleshooting

 1. "This is taking forever to build.": You can speed up the build by using `./resutil/build.sh -j2`.
 Depending on your system, you can increase the value of `-j`, i.e. `-j8`.
+On a fast machine with enough RAM and a fast network (as the build downloads some of its dependencies), build using `-j8` completes in under 10 minutes.
+Builds without a `-j` option may take 40 minutes or more, but need a lot less RAM.
+2. "I used the `-j` option and my build failed.": This is often caused by running out of RAM.
+To avoid that, don't set the `-j` value to more than half the number of GB of RAM you have in the system (or VM) - e.g., to use `-j8` safely we recommend having 16 GB RAM or more (in the VM, if applicable).
-2. "I make one small change to the source, and I have to rebuild everything?!": Nope!
+3. "I make one small change to the source, and I have to rebuild everything?!": Nope!
 After you have built the first time, you can rebuild quickly by running `make` or `make -j8` (faster) in this repo's `src` directory.

-*Note*: If you run into build problems, and then find a solution please don't keep the solution to yourself.
-It helps everyone if you add your solution to this troubleshooting section.
-4. "I want to set an rpc password": You can do this by adding the following to the resistance.conf file
+4. "I want to set an rpc password": You can do this by adding the following to the resistance.conf file:

 ```
 rpcuser=CHANGEME
 rpcpassword=CHANGEME
 ```

+*Note*: If you run into build problems, and then find a solution please don't keep the solution to yourself.
+It helps everyone if you add your solution to this troubleshooting section.

 ## CLI Client